infochimps-labs/ironfan-pantry/README.md

-# ec2 chef cookbook
+# volumes_ebs chef cookbook

-Installs/Configures ec2-specific capabilites
+Addon to the volumes cookbook: Attach and mount EBS volumes on the amazon cloud

 ## Overview